DulanjaliSenarathna/Ecomify/README.md

 # Ecomify
 E commerce web application using React Js, Strapi, Stripe

-In the project directory, inside the client folder, you can run:
+In the project directory, inside the client folder, you should install node modules. for this,  run:

+npm install

+Then run,

 npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

-In the project directory, inside the api folder, you should run:
+In the project directory, inside the api folder, you should install node modules. for this, run:

+npm install
 npm run develop
 To run backend cms.